 I’m Research Group Leader (PI) at the Division of Pediatrics, CLINTEC, Karolinska Institutet – see below.
 My research interest covers immune recovery post-HCT and diagnostics (incl. whole genome sequencing) of bone marrow failure and immunodeficiency.

 We are working with clinical research within pediatric hematology, immunology and hematopoietic cell transplantation (HCT, aka bone marrow transplantation) with the aim to expand the knowledge and to contribute to better diagnostics and treatments.
 We take on our research questions by clinical, epidemiologic and experimental methods.
 Our main research areas are:

-- Diagnostics and clinical care in primary immunodeficiency
+• Diagnostics and clinical care in inborn errors of immunity

 Coworkers (alphabetic order):

-Petra Byström, MD, Consultant in Pediatric Hematology/Oncology and future PhD student
+Petra Byström, MD, Senior Consultant in Pediatric Hematology/Oncology and future PhD student

 The project ”Routine analyses and modern methods in pediatric hematologic diagnostics” is about evaluating basic and modern analyses, i.e., everything from full blood counts to whole genome sequencing, in the diagnostics of hematologic conditions and after HCT.

 Sofia Englund, MD, Temporary resident and future PhD-student